-28. In Resolution 2001/62, the UN Commission on Human Rights called upon:
+27. In Resolution 2001/62, the UN Commission on Human Rights called upon:

 "all Governments to take appropriate effective legislative, administrative, judicial or other measures to prevent and prohibit the production, trade, export and use of equipment which is specifically designed to inflict torture or other cruel, inhuman or degrading treatment."
-It also requested the UN Special Rapporteur on Torture "to study the situation of trade and production in such equipment, its origin, destination and forms, with a view to finding the best ways to prohibit such trade and production and combat its proliferation, and to report thereon to the Commission".
+It also requested the UN Special Rapporteur on Torture "to study the situation of trade and production in such equipment, its origin, destination and forms, with a view to finding the best ways to prohibit such trade and production and combat its proliferation, and to report thereon to the Commission".26

-29. In his 2003 Study to the UN Commission on Human Rights, UN Special Rapporteur on Torture, Prof Theo Van Boven stated that:
+28. In his 2003 Study to the UN Commission on Human Rights,27 UN Special Rapporteur on Torture, Prof Theo Van Boven stated that:

 "the enactment of legal and other measures to stop the production and trade of equipment specifically designed to inflict torture or other cruel, inhuman or degrading treatment is part of [the] obligation [under Article 2 of the UN Convention Against Torture] of a general nature to prevent acts of torture."
+28

-- 30. Subsequently, in his report to the 2005 Session of the Commission on Human Rights, the then UN Special Rapporteur on Torture recommended, inter alia, that States: - Designate and prohibit the manufacture, transfer and use of certain forms of equipment "specifically designed for" or which "has no or virtually no, practical use other than for the purpose of" torture, whose use is inherently cruel, inhuman or degrading; - Introduce strict controls on the export of other security and law enforcement equipment to help ensure that it is not used to inflict torture or ill-treatment; - Consider the development of an international regulatory mechanism. - 31.
-The importance of all States introducing measures to tackle the trade in 'tools of torture' as part of a comprehensive anti-torture strategy has repeatedly been recognised and enunciated by the UN General Assembly (UNGA) in its (now) biannual Omnibus Torture Resolution, most recently, in 2017.
+- 29. Subsequently, in his report to the 2005 Session of the Commission on Human Rights, the then UN Special Rapporteur on Torture recommended, inter alia, that States: - Designate and prohibit the manufacture, transfer and use of certain forms of equipment "specifically designed for" or which "has no or virtually no, practical use other than for the purpose of" torture, whose use is inherently cruel, inhuman or degrading: - Introduce strict controls on the export of other security and law enforcement equipment to help ensure that it is not used to inflict torture or ill-treatment; - Consider the development of an international regulatory mechanism.29 - 30.
+The importance of all States introducing measures to tackle the trade in 'tools of torture' as part of a comprehensive anti-torture strategy has repeatedly been recognised and enunciated by the UN General Assembly (UNGA) in its (now) biannual Omnibus Torture Resolution, most recently, in 2017.30 - 31.
+In this context, it is important to note the institution of the Alliance for Torture Free Trade and the potential development of international measures. - On 18 September 2017, the EU, Argentina, and Mongolia launched the Alliance for Torture Free Trade on the margins of the UN General Assembly meeting in New York.

-&lt;sup>27 UN Commission on Human Rights, Resolution 2001/62, Torture and other cruel, inhuman or degrading treatment or punishment.
-Article 8.
+26 UN Commission on Human Rights, Resolution 2001/62, Torture and other cruel, inhuman or degrading treatment or punishment, Article 8.

-&lt;sup>28 UN Commission on Human Rights, E/CN.4/2003/69, 13 January 2003, Article 14.
+27 UN Commission on Human Rights, E/CN.4/2003/69, 13 January 2003, Article 14.

-&lt;sup>29 UN Commission on Human Rights, E/CN.4/2003/69, 13 January 2003, Article 35.
+28 UN Commission on Human Rights, E/CN.4/2003/69, 13 January 2003, Article 35.

-&lt;sup>30 UN Commission on Human Rights, Report of the Special Rapporteur, Theo van Boven, E/CN.4/2005/62, 15 December 2004, Article 37.
+29 UN Commission on Human Rights, Report of the Special Rapporteur, Theo van Boven, E/CN.4/2005/62, 15 December 2004, Article 37.

-&lt;sup>31 The 2017 UNGA Resolution specifically called on all States to: "take appropriate effective legislative, administrative, judicial and other measures to prevent and prohibit the production, trade, export, import and use of equipment that has no practical use other than for the purpose of torture or other cruel, inhuman or degrading treatment or punishment".
+30 The 2017 UNGA Resolution specifically called on all States to: "take appropriate effective legislative, administrative, judicial and other measures to prevent and prohibit the production, trade, export, import and use of equipment that has no practical use other than for the purpose of torture or other cruel, inhuman or degrading treatment or punishment".
 See: UN, General Assembly, Resolution on torture and other cruel, inhuman or degrading treatment or punishment, 6 November 2017, Third Committee, Seventy-second session, A/C.3/72/L.20/Rev.1, paragraph 19.